London Borough of Lambeth

 In addition to training and development, accredited landlords are entitled to various benefits, including discounted licensing fees in some boroughs.
 If you are not already a member, we would encourage you to think about joining!

-On 18 December 2020, Lambeth Council launched a public consultation on plans to implement a borough wide additional licensing scheme.
-The consultation ended on 12 March 2021.
-You can find out more information on the council’s website.
+From 11 December 2023 to 4 March 2024, Lambeth Council consulted on plans to implement two selective licensing schemes.
+You can find more information on the council’s website.

-In the meantime, we will continue to monitor what’s happening.
-You can sign up to our free newsletter to receive all the latest updates direct to your inbox.
+You can sign up to our free newsletter to receive all the latest news.

 You will need planning permission if you are changing your property from a single-family property to a house in multiple occupation (HMO) occupied by more than six people.
 HMOs occupied by more than six people fall within ‘sui-generis’ use for which planning permission is required.
 You also need planning permission if you a splitting up a property into smaller self-contained units of accommodation.